 About the skiing:

 The first stop was the ski descent of White Butte, the state’s high point.
-The main route on White Butte was thin on snow and fit only for trashing some of the Solomon skis, but hey, they were old anyway.
+The main route on White Butte was thin on snow.
 Better thick snow lines existed on other aspects of the collection of buttes there, however all of these sat on private property.
 This is a problem that would come back again and again as North Dakota only has 4% of its land as federal public land despite having great wide open spaces.

 The next stop was Theodore Roosevelt National Park.
 This area does have some established skiing at Bully Pulpit Golf Course.
 The looped trails at the golf course do make a good fallback if the snow conditions aren’t sufficient for wildlands skiing.

 For actual backcountry skiing there are gullies in the badlands that get filled in.
 If I had waited a week or so for more snow this would have been good.
 You only need about 6 inches of hard wind-packed snow to form a good base here if the gully is consistent filled top to bottom.
 Wind will pile snow into thick cornices after just a few inches and some wind.
 I didn’t have the time to conduct a full exploration of the canyons, finding the right snow-filled gullies is a fun challenge that requires hiking/skiing miles and chasing clues.

 More than skiing: threats to the great landscape

 In the final part of the film we address the elephant in the room: the Bakken oil field impacts on the same landscape.
 The endless truck traffic on small roads, the frack towers, flames and well pads spread across the landscape are not something I could ignore.